Pingbox/Ama.fans.ens-contracts/README.md

 AMAENSCLient contract can take actions on behalf of the BaseregistrarImplementation contract.
 This is required because before this only baseregistrar could create subdomains for amafans on ENSregistry contract.

-10. setController function has to be called on the AMAENSCLient contract with operator as the address which will actually call the registerNode function. for example, If we deployed the AMAENSCLient contract with rootAcccount, then setController has to be called from this rootAccount and the operator will the be the address which will call the register function on the contract.
+11. setController function has to be called on the AMAENSCLient contract with operator as the address of AMACLClient
-10. The call registerNode function on the AMAENSCLient contract with the name and the owner (Only owner of the contract can call the same).
+12. The call registerNode function on the AMAENSCLient contract with the name and the owner (Only owner of the contract can call the same).
-11. Call function setApprovalForAll on the AMAENSCLient contract with the address of the AMACLCLient contract address in core_contracts repository.

-12. The resolver will the default publicResolver.
+13. The resolver will the default publicResolver.